 Cockroaches live on every continent except for Antarctica, and there are more than 55 species found in the United States.
-Thankfully, only a few of these species are common inside North Carolina homes.
+Thankfully, only a few of these species are common pests in North Carolina homes.
 The American cockroach, the biggest of the common species, is one of them.
-Keeping American cockroaches away and getting rid of them can be a complicated matter, but if you know these seven facts, you’ll be off to a good start.
+Keeping American cockroaches away and getting rid of them can be a complicated matter, even for qualified cockroach exterminators, but if you know these seven facts, you’ll be off to a good start.

 1. American Cockroaches Are Easily Identified

 Their sheer size makes them easy to distinguish from other common cockroach species, like German and brown-banded cockroaches.
 American cockroaches can reach up to 1 1/2 inches in length with reddish-brown bodies and some cream or pale brown on their heads.
 They are very fast crawlers, and unlike German cockroaches, they do sometimes fly short distances.

 Sometimes, people may have cockroaches in their homes for months without actually seeing a live bug.
 This is because American cockroaches prefer the dark.
 They tend to spend most of their time in unlit basement corners, within walls, and inside cupboards, only emerging to feed when it is dark and quiet at night.

 If you notice signs of American cockroaches, like feces and a musky odor, you may have to sneak around the basement or crawl space to spot the bugs themselves.